Summary

 Try it!

-Online (Archaeopteryx):
+Online (Archaeopteryx.js)

-1. Download the newest version of the forester libraries: » forester.jar
+1. Download the newest version of Archaeopteryx

 2. Download an example phyloXML file: